BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_good/dwarven_holds.md

 - **Piercing Shot** `ACTIVE`

-A model hit will be flung back D6" if it has a Strength of 5 or lower.
-Any models passed over are knocked prone and take a Strength 5 hit.
-The flung model stops if it hits impassable terrain or a model with Strength 6 or higher, and both take a Strength 6 hit.
-The flung model is knocked prone if it survives.
-If the flung model would end its movement over other models, those models are moved the minimum distance to allow the flung model to be placed.
+A model that is hit by the shot of a Dwarven Ballista will be flung back D6" directly away from the Dwarven Ballista if it has a Strength of 5 or lower.
+Any model that is passed over by the flung model suffers a Strength 5 hit and will be knocked Prone.
+If the flung model comes into contact with a piece of impassable terrain or a model with a Strength of 6 or higher, then it will stop and both the flung model and the model or piece of terrain that was hit will suffer one Strength 6 hit.
+After being flung back, the flung model will be knocked Prone if they survive.
+If after the model is flung back it would finish over other models and it has survived, then simply move the other models the minimum distance possible to allow the flung model to be placed where it has landed.

 ---